Khashoggi murder: What we know about Saudi suspects | Malay Mail

 Khashoggi’s body

-It added that his body was then dismembered, “transferred outside the consulate” and handed over to a “collaborator”.
+It said his body was then dismembered, “transferred outside the consulate” and handed over to a “collaborator”.

+What was done with Khashoggi’s remains afterwards is still unknown. — AFP